Welcome to the Oceania Regional Network

 31 July 2025: “Grappling with Transdisciplinarity: Tips and Challenges“, A dialogue between Allan O’Connor (Adelaide University, Australia) and Allanah Ryan (Te Kunenga ki Pūrehuroa Massey University of New Zealand).

 The abstract and details are available in the webinar description on YouTube.
 The flyer is also available.
-More than 50 people attended and aroud 25 stayed for the Talanoa (not counting speakers and organisers).
+More than 50 people attended and around 25 stayed for the Talanoa (not counting speakers and organisers).

 1 May 2025: “Transforming undergraduate learning: Teaching transdisciplinarity on a university-wide scale”, A dialogue with Giedre Kligyte (University of Technology Sydney) and Chris Browne (The Australian National University)